 - May: Arthur Brooks of the American Enterprise Institute, co-hosted by the Georgia Center for Opportunity

 The Foundation was honored to be ranked one of the world’s “Best Independent Think Tanks” in the 2017 Global Go-To Think Tank Index Report, compiled annually by the University of Pennsylvania’s Think Tanks and Civil Societies Program (TTCSP).
-The Foundation joins the Texas Public Policy Foundation as the only two US state-based, free-market think tanks named in the “Best Independent Think Tanks” ranking.
+The Foundation joins the Texas Public Policy Foundation and Pacific Research Institute as the only three US state-based, free-market think tanks named in the “Best Independent Think Tanks” ranking.